 Slight side-note to begin with - just a couple days before this write-up, this blog has reached no less than 500.000 views.
 That's half a million(!!!), quite mindblowing for this niche of a collection of topics, and the frequency (or lack thereof, rather) of postings.
 I'd though just like to take this chance to thank all of you who stumbled upon this little corner of the Internet, and i hope you found useful information, if not even learned a thing or two.
 Onwards and upwards!..

 I had been eyeing one of these to act as my "daily driver" desktop interface for some time now, but couldn't justify shelling out 4-500 bucks for one of these, just on a whim, as it were.
-But when i was randomly browsing through Reverb (in the US) for one of these
+But when i was randomly browsing through Reverb (in the US) for one of these, as luck(?) would have it, this was listed for merely half that, by virtue of a broken-off encoder.
+Gimme!..

 Most supply rails are handled by only two (albeit complex-ish) chips, both from Texas Instruments - a TPS65580 for the analog rails (+/-5V and the 48V phantom power) and a TPS65581 for the digital side of things (the back of the processor board shows labels for 3.3V, 1.8V and 1.2V, at least).
 The lone 5-pin linear regulator nearby is a Nisshinbo NJM2846LD3 5V regulator, most likely supplying the analog side of the audio converters.

-Before moving on to the audio stuff, the tiny SMSC / Microchip LAN8720A Ethernet transceiver must be mentioned.
-"Just" Ethernet though, not even Gigabit.
+Before moving on to the audio stuff, the tiny SMSC / Microchip LAN8720A Ethernet transceiver is worth mentioning.
+"Just" Fast Ethernet though, not even Gigabit, interestingly enough.

 Now then, time for the fun stuff(?) - the two mic inputs are handled by a pair of Texas Instruments / Burr-Brown PGA2505.